opengauss-mirror/docs/content/en/docs/Developerguide/alter-function.md

 -   **LEAKPROOF**

-    Specifies that the function has no side effect and the parameter contains only the return value.  **LEAKROOF**  can be set only by a system administrator.
+    Specifies that the function has no side effect and the parameter contains only the return value.  **LEAKPROOF**  can be set only by the system administrator.

 -   **EXTERNAL**